damiendart/robotinaponcho/src/yassg/notes/phpstorm.md

 I’m also one of these people.

-**Note**: The search functionality in PhpStorm’s *Settings* window is pretty good, so I haven’t included the whole list of menus you need to drill down to find a setting.
+**Note**: The search functionality in PhpStorm’s *Settings* window is pretty good, so I haven’t included the whole hierarchy of menus you need to drill down to find a setting.

 - Turn on *Use contrast scrollbars*.
 - Turn on *Use smaller indents in trees*.
 - Turn off *Show tool window bars*.
 - Right-click the status bar and turn on the *Memory Indicator*.
 - Turn off *Display icons in menu items*.
 - Turn on *Widescreen tool window layout* (where appropriate).
 - Remove tabs completely (set *Tab Placement* to *None*) and instead rely on <kbd>Ctrl</kbd>+<kbd>E</kbd> to switch between recent files.
 - Turn off *Show browsers popup in the editor*.
 - Hide the navigation bar (<span class="os-menu-item">View</span> →
   <span class="os-menu-item">Appearance</span> → <span
-    class="os-menu-item">Navigation Bar</span>); on macOS,
+  class="os-menu-item">Navigation Bar</span>).
-    <kbd>⌘</kbd>+<kbd>↑</kbd> will display a floating navigation bar if
-    required.

 ### IdeaVim customisations and settings

 - Ensure that the *.ideavimrc* configuration file from [my dotfiles][] is installed.
 - On macOS, make IdeaVim a more pleasant experience by running `defaults write com.jetbrains.PhpStorm ApplePressAndHoldEnabled -bool false` in the terminal.

   [my dotfiles]: <https://www.robotinaponcho.net/git/#toolbox>

 ### Miscellaneous customisations and settings

 - Check that PhpStorm is aware of all available PHP CLI interpreters in *Languages & Frameworks* → *PHP* in the *Settings* window.
 - If using PhpStorm 2020.3 or later, if the option is available sync the IDE theme with the OS (on macOS change the preferred light theme to *macOS Light*).
 Otherwise, use the Darcula theme throughout.
 - Set the editor font to [Iosekva][] Term.
 - Set default visual guides at 72 and 78 characters.
 - Set the *Project Opening*’s *Default directory*.
--   Turn off the terminal’s *Audible bell*.
+- Turn off the embedded terminal’s *Audible bell*.

   [Iosekva]: <https://typeof.net/Iosevka/>

 ### Project-level customisations and settings

--   For projects that use NPM or Yarn, turn off the option to automatically add *node_modules/.bin* from the project root to `$PATH` (this one is a little tricky to search for in the *Settings* window; find it under *Tools* → *Terminal*).
+- For projects that use NPM or Yarn, turn off the setting that automatically adds *node_modules/.bin* from the project root to `$PATH` (this one is a little tricky to search for: find it under *Tools* → *Terminal*).